curious-containers/cc-agency/docs/guide.rst

 behavior is equivalent to :code:`cwltool`.
 As a next step the Dockerfile switches to the :code:`cc` user, installs :code:`cc-core==2.0.2` and explicitely sets required environment variables.
 Again, to ensure reproducible builds, it is advised to specify a certain version of :code:`cc-core`.
 The last step is to install the application itself.
-In this case the :code:`grepwrap` script is copied into the user's home directory.
+In this case the :code:`grepwrap` script is added to the image.

 Please note, that installing :code:`cc-core` is necessary for compatibility with Curious Containers.
 This package provides the :code:`ccagent` script with all the functionality demonstrated in this guide.